-Sign up for BizPrint today and get started with a set number of free prints to get started.
-Once you’ve used up your free trial, simply choose the right plan for your business to keep printing.
+Sign up for BizPrint today by choosing the right flexible plan for your business.
 Paid plans include Basic, Plus, Pro, Growth, and Enterprise.
 Choosing a plan largely depends on how many prints you’ll need to make per month.
 If you need to print around 100 receipts or invoices per month, the Basic plan will be enough.
 If you need 50,000+ prints per month, then you’ll likely need the Pro or Growth plans.
 Find out more about BizPrint’s pricing plans to pick the right one for your store.

 2. WooCommerce Print Invoices and Packing Lists

 The WooCommerce Print Invoices and Packing Lists plugin allows you to print WooCommerce invoices manually to be used as order receipts, pick lists, and packing lists.
 Customers can also view their invoices from their “My Account” page.
 The plugin also comes with a range of customization options with no custom CSS requirements.